fruit-bat/pico-zxspectrum/README.md

 ## Try it
-Pre-built binaries can be copied directly to a Pico Pi.
+Pre-built binaries, found in the uf2 folder, can be copied directly to a Pico Pi.
 Connect your Pico Pi with a USB cable, while holding down the program button.

 | Board | Binary | Audio |
 | ------ | -------- | ----- |